daktus/daktus-components/README.md

 # Installing ⬇️

-To use Hero components, all you need to do is install the `@daktus/components` package and its peer dependencies:
+To use Daktus components, all you need to do is install the `@daktus/components` package and its peer dependencies:

 ```sh